Omaha police investigating death of man found near Benson High School

 Police are investigating the death of a man found early Monday near Omaha Benson High School.

-Officers were called to the school near 52nd and Maple Streets at 1:15 a.m., according to a Douglas County 911 dispatcher.
-The man's body was found in a parking lot.
+Officers were called to the school near 52nd and Maple Streets at 1:15 a.m., according to an Omaha Police spokesman.
+The man's body was found in a parking lot, he said.

 Anyone with information about this incident is urged to contact Omaha Crime Stoppers at 402-444-STOP or at www.p3tips.com or by downloading the p3tips mobile app.
 Callers can remain anonymous and are eligible for a cash reward.